Overview ABS Educational Programs

 The objectives of the educational programs of the American Bladesmith Society are to inform and educate the public about the art, science, technology, history, and culture relating to forged edged tools, weapons, and artifacts.

-It is with these educational objectives in mind that the American Bladesmith Society is proud to be associated with Texarkana College, Haywood Community College, and the New England School of Metalwork which offer Bladesmithing courses taught by experienced ABS Master Smiths and Journeyman Smiths.
+It is with these educational objectives in mind that the American Bladesmith Society is proud to be associated with Texarkana College, Haywood Community College, the New England School of Metalwork, the Southern Ohio Forge and Anvil Bladesmith School, La Forge d' Ostiches, and Heavin Forge Bladesmithing School which offer ABS approved Bladesmithing courses taught by experienced Master Smiths.

 The ABS also sponsors weekend Hammer-Ins and Youth Programs throughout the year in different regions of the United States.
 Last year, there were ABS Hammer-Ins in North Carolina, Kansas, Ohio, Arkansas, Maine, Tennessee, and California.
 Our events schedule for this year is posted on the ABS website and provides the dates and details of these educational programs.